NURS-NURSING (NURS)

 NURS 224.
 Maternal Child Nursing

 This course provides the intermediate nursing student with an in-depth review of care of the childbearing woman, family structures and roles, and nursing care of the child from birth through adolescence.
 Emphasis includes the care of pre-partum, intra-partum and postpartum clients, the neonate and health deviations in pediatric clients.
 Clinical experiences in the simulation lab, the community, and acute care settings will provide the student with the opportunity to apply learned skills to provide total care to meet needs of up to two adult, neonatal, or pediatric clients and to apply care planning skills related to actual, psychosocial and potential problems.
 Students must be concurrently enrolled in both the lecture and lab sections of the course.
 Students must be admitted into the Nursing Program to enroll in this course.
 Restricted to: NUR majors.
 Restricted to: Community Colleges only.
-May be repeated up to 5 credits.

 Learning Outcomes